Themes

 }

-The second command, dart run forui theme create zinc
+dart run forui theme create zinc-light

-import 'button_styles.dart';
+import 'accordion_style.dart';

 FThemeData get zincLight {